 In March 2019, the Province directed the IESO to cancel the 2015-2020 Conservation First Framework and assume accountability for centralized delivery of conservation programs under an interim framework.
-Hydro One continues to deliver CDM programs to those customers for whom CDM project applications had already been approved.
 The interim framework was in effect from April 1, 2019 to December 31, 2020 and offered energy-efficiency incentives and rebates to electricity customers.
+This was further extended to December 31, 2021 and again to August 31, 2022 by directives from the Minister of Energy in relation to the impacts of

+COVID-19.
 Under the interim framework, distributors, including Hydro One, were allowed to offer local programs that do not overlap with the IESO's program offerings.
+Hydro One continues to deliver CDM programs to those customers for whom CDM project applications were approved.

 In September 2020, the Minister of Energy issued a directive to the IESO establishing a \$692 million CDM framework for the 2021-2024 period, effective January 1, 2021.
 The CDM framework focuses on cost-effectively meeting the needs of Ontario's electricity system, regional and/or local electricity systems, including provincial peak demand reductions, which will be reassessed after the first two years.
 All programs will be centrally delivered by IESO and will address system needs identified in bulk, regional or distributor planning processes.
 Where possible, delivery is to be coordinated with natural gas demand side management programs.
 Under the new framework, local distribution company participation will occur through the IESO's competitive process.
-Hydro One will assess opportunities under the new framework when the IESO releases more details.
+Hydro One will assess opportunities under the new framework.